jackmunz/rostercheck/README.md

   or 2nd-year player drafted in the rookie draft or added before Week 1 (including rookie waivers).
 The exception lasts up to 2 years and carries forward through trades, but not through a drop-and-re-add on waivers.
-- **Taxi squad rules**: 1st/2nd-year players only, must be drafted or added before Week 1, max 2 seasons on taxi, max 3 taxi moves per season, and a player promoted off taxi can't return to it without going through waivers.
+- **Taxi squad rules**: 1st/2nd-year players only, drafted or added via waiver/free agency at any time during the season, max 2 seasons on taxi, max 3 taxi moves per season, and a player promoted off taxi can't return to it without going through waivers.

 It's a static site with no backend for the core checks - it calls Sleeper's public API directly from your browser.
 Two optional background pieces run via